GUIDE Japanese Whisky Japan is considered to be one of the best whisky producers in the world

 Respected at home, relatively unknown abroad

-Not all Japanese whiskies are top-dollar award winners.
+Not all Japanese whiskies are top-rank award winners.
 Some excellent, lesser-known offerings are available in Japan.
 For a refined and time-tested Japanese whisky, try a Yoichi Single Malt.
 Kirin Whisky Fuji Sanroku is an excellent, alcohol-forward whisky that is great for highballs in summer.
 It is unique among Japanese whiskies as its aroma and flavors are similar to that of bourbon.
 For a younger, non-age-statement whisky, try Akashi White Oak Single Malt.
 It has a strong aroma of oak and a punchy finish that calms down after a bit of time breathing in the glass.

 Taste History at a Japanese Distillery